llvm/llvm-zorg/premerge/premerge-advisor.md

 After the response from the server has been recieved, the workflow will then construct a comment.
 It will contain the failure information, and if relevant, information/links showing the tests are flaky (and the flakiness rate) or are broken in `main`.
-If all of the test failures are due to flakes or failures in `main`, the comment will indicate to the user that they can safely merge their PR despite the test failures.
 We plan to construct the comment in a manner similar to the code formatting action.
 We will create one comment on the first workflow failure and then update that comment everytime we get new data.
-This prevents creating much noise.
+This prevents creating too much noise.
 This does mean that the comment might get buried in long running reviews, but those are not the common case and people should learn to expect to look for the comment earlier in the thread in such cases.

 If all of the failures in the workflow were successfully explained by the premerge advisor as flaky or already broken in `main`, then the premerge